RHioTResearch/RHIoTTagGameProject/README.md

 ![image](src/main/resources/TagLED.gif)

 If you don't, make sure you have pulled the plastic tab out to expose the battery contacts.
-At this point if everything it hooked up correctly, you sill see the real time LUX value from the light sensor showing up in the bottom right of the UI in the LuxReading field.
+At this point if everything it hooked up correctly, you will see the real time LUX value from the light sensor showing up in the bottom right of the UI in the LuxReading field.

 Move the sensor around and cover the light sensor, expose the light sensor to you laptop screen, and hit it with the laser pointer to see how these affect the sensor reading.